danielN91/danielN91/README.md

 # Welcome to my QA Tester Portfolio!

-I am **Daniel**, a **freelance QA Tester** with diverse experience across **multiple platforms and projects**.
+I am **Daniel**, a **QA Tester** with diverse experience across **multiple platforms and projects**.
 This repository contains examples of my work as a QA Tester, showcasing my skills, experience, and expertise in software testing.
 Below, you will find a detailed overview of the contents and how to navigate this portfolio effectively.

 # Table of Contents
 - [About me](#aboutme)